NatthapeeSriarunluck/NatthapeeSriarunluck/README.md

 ### Hi there 👋

-I'm a 3rd year computer science student at XYZ University.
+I'm a 3rd year computer science student at Mahidol University International College.
 I'm passionate about software engineering and I'm currently looking for an internship opportunity to learn and grow as a software engineer.

 ## Skills